 This Plan creates a direct link between civilians eager to help and the Massachusetts State Police, who are involved in most major missing person searches.

 Summary and Key Points

 Recognizing that the vast majority of missing person incidents are initially reported to law enforcement, the Plan maintains that law enforcement should be the lead discipline in missing person search management.
 Further, overall command of a missing person search shall remain with the local law enforcement agency.

 Upon request by a local police department, the Massachusetts State Police will respond and will activate all necessary available resources.
 These resources include civilian search and rescuers, culled from a newly created Civilian Resource List.

 Civilian Resource List

-The Massachusetts State Police will be tasked with maintaining a comprehensive Civilian Resource List, a statewide database of all available civilian search and rescue resources, including organized groups and individuals who have been certified to assist in operations by the State Police.
+The Massachusetts State Police will be tasked with maintaining a comprehensive Civilian Resource List, a statewide database of all available civilian search and rescue resources, including organized groups and individuals who have been credentialed to assist in operations by the State Police.

 Untrained Civilian Searchers

 The Plan also has protocols for dealing with untrained searchers.
 These are the civilians, usually family members and neighbors, who have no specific training.
 The majority of these volunteers are highly motivated.
 However, it is this type of searcher that can pose a risk to themselves, the missing individual and to the integrity of the search as a whole.
 Accordingly, this searcher must be managed in a specific manner as set forth by the Plan's protocols.